sboesebeck/morphium/docs/poppydb.md

 server.start();

-// Manual dump if needed
+// Manual dump if needed - synchronous, and skipped (returns -1) if another dump is running server.dumpNow();

-server.dumpNow();
+// ...or start one in the background and carry on (this is what the dumpNow command uses) boolean started = server.triggerDumpNow();
 ```

 **Dump File Format:**